Easy, Chewy Double Chocolate Cookies

 These tender and chewy chocolate cookies are so simple to make.
 Butter, sugar, egg, flour and lots of rich cocoa powder make up the batter.
 Then, we add lots of chocolate chunks to make them extra delicious.

-These cookies are moist, tender, and chewy.
-Extra chunks of chocolate pierce through the cookies and melt away in your mouth.
-They’re easy, too!
-There’s no stand mixer required — we use our handheld mixer.
+There’s no stand mixer required for this cookie recipe — we use our handheld mixer.
 You can even make the dough in under 15 minutes.

 Start by creaming butter and sugar together.
 We use granulated sugar and brown sugar in this recipe.
-The granulated sugar makes the edges crispy and the brown sugar keeps them tender in the middle.
+The granulated sugar makes the edges crispy, and the brown sugar keeps them tender in the middle.
+We do the same when making these must-try chocolate chip cookies.

-Once the butter and both sugars are light and fluffy, it’s time to add the eggs.
-Then it’s onto the dry ingredients and chocolate.
+When the butter and both sugars are light and fluffy, it’s time to add the eggs.
+Then, it’s onto the dry ingredients and chocolate.
+I’m generous with the chocolate in this batter and love chopping it myself since I can chop it in various sizes.
+Chocolate chips are fine, though!

 - PREP